 Hello!
 I'm Patrick Hart.
 I make music — for work, but also for fun.
-I am currently spending most of my time in Montreal, Taipei, Los Angeles and Miami, but I'm open to suggestions.
+I do some graphic design work on the side.
+I'm currently living in Los Angeles, but I'm open to suggestions.

 comic book punk rock.
 12 tracks, 26 min.